University of Arizona

 The University of Arizona String Project offers weekly private lessons and ensemble experiences.

-String Project, directed by Dr. Theodore Buchholz, is a teacher-training program.
+String Project is a teacher-training program.
 The teaching faculty is comprised of outstanding doctoral, masters, and undergraduate performance and music education students and 100 students from southern Arizona elementary, middle, and high schools.

 Schedule: The String Project meets on Saturdays afternoons.
 Private lesson times are determined by the parent and private teacher.
 Online lessons are available for families that prefer remote instruction.